Atmosphere of Venus

 The atmosphere of Venus is the very dense layer of gases surrounding the planet Venus.
 Venus's atmosphere is composed of 96.5% carbon dioxide and 3.5% nitrogen, with other chemical compounds present only in trace amounts.
 It is much denser and hotter than that of Earth; the temperature at the surface is 740 K (467 °C, 872 °F), and the pressure is 93 bar, roughly the pressure found 900 m under water on Earth.
 The atmosphere of Venus supports decks of opaque clouds of sulfuric acid that cover the entire planet, preventing, until recently, optical Earth-based and orbital observation of the surface.
 Information about surface topography was originally obtained exclusively by radar imaging.
-However, the Parker Solar Probe was able to capture images of the surface using IR and nearby visible light frequencies, confirming the topography.
+However, the Parker Solar Probe was able to capture images of the surface using infrared radiation and nearby visible light frequencies, confirming the topography.

 Aside from the very surface layers, the atmosphere is in a state of vigorous circulation.
 The upper layer of troposphere exhibits a phenomenon of super-rotation, in which the atmosphere circles the planet in just four Earth days, much faster than the planet's sidereal day of 243 days.
 The winds supporting super-rotation blow at a speed of 100 m/s (≈360 km/h or 220 mph) or more.
 Winds move at up to 60 times the speed of the planet's rotation, while Earth's fastest winds are only 10% to 20% rotation speed.
 However, wind speed decreases with decreasing elevation to less than 2.8 m/s (≈10 km/h or 6.2 mph) on the surface.
 Near the poles are anticyclonic structures called polar vortices.
 Each vortex is double-eyed and shows a characteristic S-shaped pattern of clouds.
 Above there is an intermediate layer of mesosphere which separates the troposphere from the thermosphere.
 The thermosphere is also characterized by strong circulation, but very different in its nature—the gases heated and partially ionized by sunlight in the sunlit hemisphere migrate to the dark hemisphere where they recombine and downwell.